-- "Acquisition:" Obtaining a real property interest, including easements, fee title, leases, water, water rights, or interest in water obtained for the purposes of instream flows and development rights. - "California Endangered Species Act (CESA):" The California Endangered Species Act (Fish & G. Code, § 2050 et seq.). - "California Environmental Quality Act (CEQA):" Statute that requires state and local agencies to identify the significant environmental impacts of their actions and to avoid or mitigate those impacts. - "Climate Change:" Climate refers to conditions, such as temperature and precipitation, measured over an extended period of time. - "Conservation Easement9:" Any limitation in a deed, will, or other instrument in the form of a restriction, covenant, or condition, which is or has been executed by or on behalf of the owner of the land subject to such easement and is binding upon successive owners of such land, and the purpose of which is to retain land predominantly in its natural, scenic, historical, agricultural, forested, or open-space condition. - "Delta: The Sacramento-San Joaquin Delta, as defined in Water Code section 12220. - "Department" or "DWR:" The California Department of Water Resources. - "Director:" The Director of the Department of Water Resources. - "Disadvantaged Community (DAC):" A community with an annual median household income that is less than 80 percent of the statewide annual median household.
-10 - "Economically Distressed Area (EDA):" A municipality with a population of 20,000 persons or less, a rural county, or a reasonably isolated and divisible segment of a larger municipality
+- "Acquisition:" Obtaining a real property interest, including easements, fee title, leases, water, water rights, or interest in water obtained for the purposes of instream flows and development rights. - "Alluvial Fan:" "Alluvial fan flooding": means flooding occurring on the surface of an alluvial fan, or similar landform, which originates at the apex and is characterized by: high-velocity flows, active processes of erosion, sediment transport, deposition, and unpredictable flow paths. - "California Environmental Quality Act (CEQA):" Statute that requires State and local agencies to identify the significant environmental impacts of their actions and to avoid or mitigate those impacts. - "Climate Change:" Climate refers to conditions, such as temperature and precipitation, measured over an extended period of time.
+Climate change describes a change in the average conditions - such as temperature and rainfall - in a region over an extended period of time. - "Conservation Easement:"16 Any limitation in a deed, will, or other instrument in the form of a restriction, covenant, or condition, which is or has been executed by or on behalf of the owner of the land subject to such easement.
+It is binding upon successive owners of such land, and the purpose of which is to retain land predominantly in its natural, scenic, historical, agricultural, forested, or open-space condition. - "Decision Support Tool:" A decision support tool (or decision support system), which assists in solution development based on expert data and user input.
+The goal of a decision support tool is to enhance the decision-making ability and efficiency of the user.
+These tools can vary widely, from state issued best management practice manuals to databases of manufactured devices. - "DWR:" The California Department of Water Resources. - "Disadvantaged Community (DAC):" A community with an annual median household income that is less than 80 percent of the statewide annual median household income.
+17 - "Eligible Funding Recipient:" A California public agency, nonprofit organization, public utility agency, federally recognized Indian tribe.
+State Indian tribe listed on the Native American Heritage Commission's California Tribal Consultation List, and mutual water company.

-9 Civil Code, § 815, et seq.
+16 Civil Code, § 815, et seq.

-10 The Department has developed and posted for public use a GIS-based tool to help applicants determine disadvantaged status for grant proposals: http://www.water.ca.gov/irwm/grants/resources dac.cfm which is consistent with the definition in Water Code section 79505.5(a)
+17 DWR has developed and posted for public use a GIS-based tool to help applicants determine disadvantaged status for grant proposals which is consistent with the definition in Water Code section 79505.5(a). https://gis.water.ca.gov/app/dacs/